zorawar87/Rick-sGuitarShop/README.md

 ### Expectations ###
  * _Computer inventory program with a search tool_ to help him match up a customer to his dream instrument
- * could hire someone to help him mange the inventory
+ * could hire someone to help him manage the inventory
  * adding, removing and modifying entries should be his new fav task
  * anxious to test a version that allows him to:
     * use the new search tool, and